 * Click here for rating key

-Hot Tomato's Restaurant Review: Modern art meets haute cuisine at Hot Tomato's, a restaurant that offers upscale northern Italian fare with a contemporary twist.
-The atmosphere's lively, the wine list is about an arm and a half long, and the food's generally first-rate.
+Hot Tomato's Restaurant Review: Hot Tomato's offers upscale northern Italian fare with a contemporary twist.
+The atmosphere is lively, and the wine list is about an arm and a half long.
 Folks have been known to come from miles away just to get a taste of the "world-famous" garlic bread.
-But their first taste is of pure vibe: an open kitchen and vibrant pop art murals lend warmth and whimsy to the long, narrow, bi-level dining room, where nary a table lacks a basket of the aforementioned garlic bread, smothered with four cheeses.
-While the menu includes chophouse classics like New York strip and grilled North Atlantic salmon, we're partial to the pastas---especially the three-devil shrimp, a sausage and seafood feast atop linguine with a red sauce that is not falsely advertised as "fiery."
-For the fainter of taste bud, lobster pinchiori---lobster, portobello and asparagus in a lobster cream sauce over tagliatelle---is a richly satisfying alternative.
-And the melanzana---breaded eggplant over baked ziti with ricotta cheese, marinara and a basil pesto---is delicious too.
-Much as we love to linger, workaholics can call ahead to ensure lunch is already on the table when they arrive.
+But they first encounter the vibe: an open kitchen and vibrant pop art murals lend warmth and whimsy to the long, narrow, bi-level dining room, where nary a table lacks a basket of the aforementioned garlic bread, smothered with four cheeses.
+While the menu includes chophouse classics like New York strip and grilled North Atlantic salmon, we're partial to the pastas, especially the three-devil shrimp, a sausage and seafood feast atop linguine with a red sauce that is not falsely advertised as "fiery."
+For the fainter of taste bud, lobster pinchiori (lobster, portobello and asparagus in a lobster cream sauce over tagliatelle) is a richly satisfying alternative.
+We also suggest the melanzana, breaded eggplant over baked ziti with ricotta, marinara and a basil pesto.
+As much as we love to linger, workaholics can call ahead to ensure lunch is already on the table when they arrive.